 In Delaware, truck accident victims have two years from the date of the accident to file a lawsuit.
 The courts are strict about the statute of limitations and will refuse to hear a case after that time.

-An experienced lawyer can help victims understand the timeline of a lawsuit and gather the proper information needed to file and support a truck accident claim.
+Our experienced Delaware Truck Accident lawyers can help victims understand the timeline of a lawsuit and gather the proper information needed to file and support a truck accident claim.

 Types of Compensation That Can Be Recovered for a Truck Accident Victim